gjtorikian/Earthbound-Battle-Backgrounds-JS/README.md

 different background combinations.
 Obviously, this many don't exist in the game--they only _potentially_ exist.

-The data for each of the 326 styles are bundled within the SNES cartridge.
+The data for each of the 326 styles is bundled within the SNES cartridge.
 Tiles are
 constructed from various memory addresses in Earthbound game data.
 To create the distortion effect, the following function is used: